ambster-public/awesome-qlik/README.md

 - [QlikFix](http://www.qlikfix.com) - A blog dedicated to QlikView and Qlik Sense tips, tricks and tutorials from Barry Harmsen.
 - [QlikView Cookbook](https://qlikviewcookbook.com/) - A technical 'how-to' blog for QlikView developers, by Rob Wunderlich.
 - [Quick Intelligence](https://www.quickintelligence.co.uk/blog/) - A blog where a skilled team of Qlik developers lead by Steve Dark, providing tips on working in Qlik Sense and QlikView.
-- [/r/Qlik](https://www.reddit.com/r/qlik/) and [/r/QlikSense/](https://www.reddit.com/r/qliksense/) and [/r/QlikView](https://www.reddit.com/r/qlikview/) - Reddit subreddits about Qlik, Qlik Sense, and QlikView respectively.
+- [/r/Qlik](https://www.reddit.com/r/qlik/) - Reddit subreddit about Qlik.

 ## Extensions